 There again, when you go out to see natural phenomena it can never be guaranteed that you are going to see anything and on this night nature put on a big display for us.

-The fireflies were clustered in a particular species of tree and the boat captain sped along the klong until we reached the next cluster and then went slowly past.
+The fireflies were clustered in a particular species of tree and the boat captain sped along the klong until we reached the next cluster and then went slowly past to give us all a chance to look.

 As we reached the end of the klong we sensed it had all come to an end and once more we crosed over the Mae Klong river to return to the Amphawa floating markets.